DevOps Maturity Model – From Traditional IT to Complete DevOps

 What to Measure in a DevOps Maturity Model?

-There are a set of parameters to be measured at every stage of DevOps Maturity Model to confirm an organization’s level of DevOps maturity.
+There are a set of parameters to be measured at every stage of the DevOps Maturity Model to confirm an organization’s level of DevOps maturity.
 These measures ideally define the direction the organization is advancing in its DevOps journey.
 They are:

 - Number of completed projects and the release frequency should ideally high resulting in ROI